Evaluating LLMs on Entity Disambiguation in Tables: Introduction

 To summarise, our \textbf{main contributions} are:

-\begin{enumerate} \item Test the performance of different genres of STI models when used in combination with a realistic candidate retrieval step, performed by the engineered tool \lamapi~\cite{Avogadro2022}; \item Test the performance of these models on several datasets used to evaluate \ac{sota} \ac{sti} approaches, through a common-ground comparison with approaches trained on these data; \item Assess the performance improvement by adaptation with additional moderately-out-of-domain fine-tuning (Sec. \ref{sec:distribution-aware}); \item Evaluate the computational efficiency and provide implications for actual usage in different application settings. \end{enumerate}
+\begin{enumerate} \item Test the performance of different genres of STI models when used in combination with a realistic candidate retrieval method; \item Test the performance of these models on several datasets used to evaluate \ac{sota} \ac{sti} approaches, through a common-ground comparison with approaches trained on these data; \item Assess the performance improvement by adaptation with additional moderately-out-of-domain fine-tuning (Sec. \ref{sec:distribution-aware}); \item Evaluate the computational efficiency and provide implications for actual usage in different application settings. \end{enumerate}

 This paper is organised as follows: Section~\ref{sec:sota} proposes a detailed examination of the techniques used by \ac{sti} approaches in the \ac{sota}.
 Section \ref{sec:tested-approaches} introduces and details the approaches tested in this work, relating them to the \ac{ed} challenges they are intended to solve.
 Section~\ref{sec:setup} describes the objectives of this study, the datasets used to evaluate the selected approaches and defines the experimental settings followed in Section~\ref{sec:evaluation}, which introduces the configuration parameters and the evaluation results, discussing the main results and the ablation studies.
 Finally, we conclude this paper and discuss the future direction in Section~\ref{sec:conclusions}.